 First of all, determine your audience and what services you are going to provide.
 If the application is content-oriented, the cross-platform framework will be a reasonable choice.
 When your company is a financial institution, it is better to choose the native application due to its better security.

 Secondly, observing hybrid vs native app performance, many developers have acknowledged that the native mobile apps are chosen because of better performance.
 However, cross-platform frameworks are constantly improving to keep pace.

-Make sure, you draw up your budget, hybrid app examples will be less money and time-consuming.
+Make sure, you draw up your budget, hybrid application development will be less money and time-consuming.
 You don’t need to have two separate Android and iOS teams working on two different applications.
-If it is a simple user-oriented app, the choice between native app and hybrid app is quite vivid, it will be much better to go for hybrid mobile app development as one experienced team can create a cross-platform app that will work properly via both platforms.
+If it is a simple user-oriented app, the choice between native vs hybrid app is quite vivid, it will be much better to go for hybrid mobile app development as one experienced team can create a cross-platform app that will work properly via both platforms.